sneaktricks/maze_game/README.md

 ## Try it Online

-The game is available at ADD URL.
+The game is available at https://flutter-maze-game.web.app/.

 ## User Manual